xsscx/srd/README.md

-# Welcome to a Hoyt's SRD Repo for the apple Security Research Device.
+# Welcome to a Hoyt's SRD Repo for the Apple Security Research Device.
 (SRD) Repo by SRD0009

 --------------------------------------------------
 Last Updated: FRI AUG 13 2021 0000Z